How Monsters Under The Bed Became A Common Childhood Fear

-Your children are afraid of the dark, and they are certain that monsters live under their beds.
+Your children are afraid of the dark, and they’re certain that there are monsters under the bed.
 It’s not because of horror films.
-It’s not because their friends have told them tales of ghouls and ghosts; not because one particular society pushes a certain brand of fear.
+It’s not because their friends have told them tales of ghouls and ghosts.
 It’s because the dark is scary, and monsters do exist.

 “It’s no surprise that infants have some fear of the dark.
-Throughout our evolutionary history, the dark was dangerous,” Peter Gray, a psychology professor at Boston College who has written about children’s innate fears, told Fatherly.
+Throughout our evolutionary history, the dark was dangerous,” says Peter Gray, Ph.D., a psychology professor at Boston College who has written about children’s innate fears.
 Humans rely on vision above all other senses, Gray explains, and the dark placed us in acute danger for thousands of years.
 It follows that a healthy fear of the dark, and the monsters that prowl at night, is deeply ingrained in the human psyche.

-“Monsters represent represent predators.
-Lions and tigers, and the sort of slimy monsters like snakes—to me, it’s not surprising that we would have a natural fear of these kinds of things.”
+“Monsters represent predators.
+Lions and tigers, and the sort of slimy monsters like snakes — to me, it’s not surprising that we would have a natural fear of these kinds of things,” Gray says.

 At nightfall, Gray says, we instinctively want to be tucked away in a cave or bedroom, surrounded by other people who might help us fend off an attack when our senses are at their worst.
 This is probably why small children cry when they’re left alone in a dark room.
 “Over the course of natural selection, infants who expressed fear of being left alone and manifested that fear by crying out and calling their caretakers to them were more likely to survive,” he says.

-Which accounts for fear of the dark, and explains why your child only becomes truly afraid of the dark once you leave the room.
-If a lion is going to attack, it’ll be then.
 But why are children specifically afraid of monsters hiding under their beds or in their closets?
 Gray is unsure, but suggests a simple explanation.
 “My guess would be that the monster could be any place where you can’t see,” he says.
 “You go into your bedroom, look around, and there are no monsters in sight.
-You turn off the light—and you kind of realize there are a few places you didn’t check.”
+You turn off the light— and you realize there are a few places you didn’t check.”

-Here’s the problem.
-Children are afraid of monsters under the bed—and that’s, essentially a good thing.
-It’s adaptive; an evolutionary boon.
-How is a parent to cope?
+Here’s the problem: Children are afraid of monsters under the bed — and that’s, essentially, a good thing.
+It’s adaptive, an evolutionary boon.
+So how is a parent to cope?

 This article was originally published on